inblockio/aqua-verifier-js/README.md

 - run `make test`
 - the output will be  in test >  trash *(the last part is dynamic based on the test)
 - Hint : ensure your `tests/test-*.sh` file are excutable `chmod +x  tests/test-*`

+Here’s a more polished version with a clear and structured documentation style:

+---